MicrosoftDocs/well-architected/well-architected/index.md

 ## Operational excellence

 [Operational excellence](./devops/index.yml) covers the operations and processes that keep an application running in production.
 Deployments must be reliable and predictable.
 Automate deployments to reduce the chance of human error.
 Fast and routine deployment processes don't slow down the release of new features or bug fixes.
-Equally important, you must quickly roll back or roll forward if an update has problems.
+Equally important, you must be able to quickly roll back or roll forward if an update has problems.

 For more information, watch the following video about bringing security into your DevOps practice on Azure: